Independent Evidence

 Significance for the Swiss market

 Swiss cantonal energy codes (MuKEn 2014) require documented, measurable performance for energy efficiency compliance.
-TU Dresden's certification provides the documentation insurers, building inspectors, and cantonal authorities need to recognise the SunWave Ceramica as a qualifying heating system.
+TU Dresden's certification provides the documented, third-party-verified performance data that insurers, building inspectors, and cantonal authorities expect — including for supplemental infrared panels installed alongside a primary heating system.

 TU Dresden Results